Looking for easy Swedish and Finnish recipes? Want the best cinnamon buns? Try our ideas here.

 Traditionally-cured salmon is a classic smörgåsbord all over the Nordic region and this dish is picked up with a pokey mustard and dill sauce.
 This starter is courtesy of executive chef Henrik Ritzén at Nordic restaurant Aquavit, London.

-This smörgåsbord dish is courtesy of executive chef Henrik Ritzén at Nordic restaurant Aquavit, London.
-Showing off Nordic flavours at their simplest and best, this dish is really easy to prepare and perfect for your next dinner party.
+This smörgåsbord dish is also from executive chef Henrik Ritzén at Aquavit.
+Showing off Nordic flavours at their simplest and best, this dish is really easy to prepare.
 If you can’t find lovage use parsley instead.

 A quick and easy salad that takes minutes to prepare.
 Leave for the flavours to mingle then serve with hard-boiled eggs and fresh dill.